 Here, we take a look into the Taringa property market to find out how property prices in Taringa are tending, the change in values over recent years and Taringa’s suburb profile.

-The median sale price for Taringa is $905,000 which represents 1.91% YoY growth for houses in the area.
-Apartments in Taringa have recorded 0.76% YoY growth with a median sale price of $398,000.
+The median sale price for Taringa is $1,200,000 which represents an impressive 19.18% YoY growth for houses in the area.
+Apartments in Taringa have a median sale price of $425,000 with 5.36% YoY growth.
+The average rental value for a house in Taringa is $533pw while apartments in Taringa are achieving an average rental amount of $395pw.

 Byrony O’Neill is part of a new real estate generation.
 New ideas, new technology, new approach and a whole new attitude.